Geraldton: Nearby

 The Houtman Abrolhos islands are 60 km west of Geraldton.

 The Murchison Radio-astronomy Observatory Support Facility in Geraldton, operated by CSIRO, provides support services for the Square Kilometre Array project located at the Murchison Radio-astronomy Observatory, 315 km northeast of Geraldton.

 The Australian Defence Satellite Communications Station is located at Kojarena, 30 km east of Geraldton.

-Transportation
+Transport

 Geraldton has a public bus service run by TransGeraldton and is connected to Perth with coach services provided by Transwa.
-QantasLink provides commercial services from Geraldton Airport; Several charter companies provide tourist charter flights and services to the mining industry.
+QantasLink and Nexus Airlines provide commercial services from Geraldton Airport; Several charter companies provide tourist charter flights and services to the mining industry.
 The airport is also used for general aviation.
+The airport provides multiple daily flights to and from Perth, operated by QantasLink and Nexus Airlines.
+General aviation services include charter flights to the Abrolhos Islands, to WA minesites and to various tourist destinations.
+Flight training schools, aircraft maintenance facilities and a local aero club are based here.
+Construction is underway as of 2014 on an Airport Technology Park.